miklevin/Pipulate.com/software.md

 #### Microsoft Pauses systemd

 You will however have to open a Linux Terminal to "wake up" Jupyter.
 This is due to a limitation in WSL and I expect this requirement to change soon.
-Windows Terminal may have installed with Linux, but in case it didn't, grab it from the Microsoft Store.
+You will want to use Windows Terminal which probably installed with Linux, but in case it didn't, grab it from the Microsoft Store.

 ### Getting Started